Picasso’s descendants to sell more than 1,000 NFTs linked to never-before-seen ceramic work

-Marina Picasso and her son, Florian Picasso, who live in Geneva, hope to introduce their ancestor — one of the most influential artists of the 20th century and a pioneer of cubism — to the crypto trend sweeping the art world.
+Marina Picasso and her son Florian Picasso, who live in Geneva, hope to introduce their ancestor — one of the most influential artists of the 20th century and a pioneer of cubism — to the crypto trend sweeping the art world.

 “We’re trying to build a bridge between the NFT world and the fine art world,” Florian Picasso told the AP in an interview published Wednesday.